cmardom/PlantQuest/README.md

 ### Introduction
 PlantQuest is designed to simplify the process of choosing indoor plants by understanding your preferences, living conditions, and gardening experience.
-With a few simple questions, Plantify generates a personalized plant recommendation tailored to your needs.
+With a few simple questions, our questionnaire generates a personalized plant recommendation tailored to your needs.